Hi and welcome to the Valetudo Newcomer Guide Early 2021 Edition

 You don’t need to be a developer to contribute to Valetudo, because the best way to support the project is to support other Valetudo users of which there are quite a few.

 Just stick around in the Telegram Group, the IRC and/or the Github Discussions :)

 If you’re a developer, the usual stuff applies.
 They may be Issues tagged with “Good First Issue” which should be the right place to start.
-If not, you can also search for “TODO” in the codebase.
-Maybe you’ll find something

 If you intend to open a PR, please make sure to make yourself familiar with the PR Template.